cypress-io/cypress-documentation/content/api/commands/viewport.md

 You can
-[change these default dimensions](/guides/references/configuration#Viewport) by adding the following to your configuration file:
+[change these default dimensions](/guides/references/configuration#Viewport) by adding the following to your Cypress configuration:

 ```json
 {